dfyockey/XSLT_PEDS/README.md

                   and combines them into one uniquely-named Html file located in the XSLT_PEDS folder.

-     When run, the choosen unzipping script will act on the latest .zip file it finds in the XSLT_PEDS folder.
+     When run, the chosen unzipping script will act on the latest .zip file it finds in the XSLT_PEDS folder.
 The Html file, files, or folder containing Html files should appear in the XSLT_PEDS folder.
      Each of these files is formatted for viewing in any modern browser.